chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/gnoll.md

 aliases: ["Gnoll"]
 ---
 # Gnoll
 *Source: Monster Manual p.
-163, Tales from the Yawning Portal.
+163, Tales from the Yawning Portal, Eberron: Rising from the Last War.
 Available in the SRD and the Basic Rules.*

 Gnolls are feral humanoids that attack settlements along the frontiers and borderlands of civilization without warning, slaughtering their victims and devouring their flesh.